dennisroche/Repave/README.md

 Roadmap
 ---------------

-**Next**

-* Implement support for OneGet
-* Add modules to configure various settings in Windows
-* Add examples of machine configurations
-* Create Nuget package

-**Future**

-* Boot VHD configuration
-* Add integration tests
-* Publish module on PsGet
-* Add support for Microsoft® Windows 7, i.e. non-UEFI based virtual machines
-* VHD restart to complete package instalation
+Roadmap is up on [Trello](https://trello.com/b/v8AGGlUd).

 FAQ
 ---------------

+**Q:** Why Powershell?
+> **A:** PowerShell already contains all the nuts and bolts required to make overarching configuration changes to entire systems.

 **Q:** How is Repave different from other solutions?
 > **A:** The focus is on creating Hyper-V machine configurations, not your current configuration.
 It is terse and repeatable.
-It also uses [OneGet](https://github.com/OneGet/) at the core, which is the new package management solution from Microsoft.
+It is also built using Powershell 4.0.

 **Q:** What is wrong with Chocolately?
 > **A:** Nothing, as long you can <u>trust the packages that you installing</u>.
 I personally have been burnt before by a package installing more than described.